symfony/symfony-docs/console.rst

     If you want to always run the ``list`` command fast, add the ``--short`` option to it (``php bin/console list --short``).
-This will avoid instantiating command classes, but it won't show any description for commands that use the ``setDescription()`` method instead of the static property.
+This will avoid instantiating command classes, but it will not show any description for commands that use the ``setDescription()`` method instead of the static property.

 .. versionadded:: 5.3